Watermelon Mocktail

 Instructions

-• Add the diced watermelon and lime juice to your blender.
-Pulse, and then blend on high until smooth.
+• Add the diced watermelon and lime juice to a blender.
+Pulse to break up large chunks, then blend on high until smooth.

-• Place a fine strainer over a bowl, and pour the watermelon lime juice through it, using a wooden spoon to mix and scrape the bottom of the strainer occasionally and help it strain faster.
+• Place a fine mesh strainer over a bowl.
+Strain the watermelon lime juice through it, using a wooden spoon to mix and scrape the bottom of the strainer occasionally, to help it strain faster.
 Note: This step helps make the drink smooth and ensures there isn't any gritty texture, but you can definitely skip it if you'd like.

 • Add 6-8 mint leaves to a small pitcher and muddle it gently without over-mashing, about 3-4 times.
-Pour the watermelon lime juice into the pitcher and refrigerate until you're ready to serve.
+Pour the watermelon drink into the pitcher and refrigerate until you're ready to serve.

-• Fill each glasses half with ice.
-Pour the watermelon-lime juice over the top of the ice until the glass is about 2/3 full.
-Top off each glass with seltzer and garnish with a slice of lime and a sprig of fresh mint, and a straw.
+• Fill 12-ounce drinking glasses half full with ice.
+Pour the mocktail over the ice until the glasses are each about 2/3rds full.
+Top off each glass with seltzer.
+Garnish each watermelon drink with a lime slice, sprig of fresh mint, and a straw.

 Notes

-To make this drink alcoholic, add 1 oz. of vodka per glass.
+• To make a watermelon cocktail, add 1 oz. of vodka to each glass.

 Nutrition